-Sex is an emotional act, so it’s no wonder that talking about it can bring out a lot of emotions as well.
+Sex is an emotional act, so it’s no wonder that talking about it can bring up a lot of emotions as well.
 The important part of talking about it is to try to understand where you are both coming from.

-If you are having trouble knowing how to get started, each of you try to answer these questions honestly:
+If you are having trouble knowing how to get started, each of you can try to answer these questions honestly:

 Are you happy with the current level of sex in your marriage?